by Justine Deputy

 - Pizza: This gets its own category because I couldn’t live without it.
 We have pizza night once a week.
 We buy the dough at the grocery store and make them ourselves.
 The more toppings and flavors the better.
 My husband makes some amazing pizzas!
 Whole Foods also sells vegan slices and you can order a vegan pizza to go.

-- Let the staff know you have an allergy.
+- Let the staff know you have an allergy or food intolerance.
 It makes them more aware.
 They often will change their gloves as soon as you say that.

 - Bring food with you.
 I pack food everywhere we go: a bar, a PB&J sandwich, leftovers, basically anything we have.
 Otherwise, I will be hangry!